 Pizza is best right out of the oven.
 You can store leftovers for up to 2-3 days in the refrigerator in an airtight container or wrapped in tin foil.

-It may largely depend on the pizza dough you choose, but we don’t usually recommend freezing any pizza.
+We don’t usually recommend freezing pizza.
 After thawing, the crust can get soggy if the dough or the toppings (even baked ones) release any moisture.

-To reheat frozen or cold pizza, don’t use a microwave, but use a toaster oven or a regular oven to get back some of the crispiness you lost.
+To reheat frozen or cold pizza, don’t use a microwave.
+Use a toaster or a regular oven to regain some of the crispiness you lost.

 FAQs